Under the Skin (2013 film): Plot

-The next day, the woman receives a rose from a street vendor, purchased from another man in traffic.
+The next day, the woman receives a rose from a street vendor, purchased by another man in traffic.
 She listens to a radio report about the missing family from the beach.
 The woman enters a dark room and is examined by the motorcyclist.
 She seduces a lonely man with facial tumours but lets him leave after examining herself in a mirror.
-The motorcyclist intercepts the man and bundles him into a car, then sets out in pursuit of the woman with three other motorcyclists.
+The motorcyclist intercepts the man and bundles him into a car, then sets out in pursuit of the woman.

 In the Scottish Highlands, the woman abandons the van in the fog.
 She walks to a restaurant and attempts to eat cake, but retches and spits it out.
-In a bus, she meets a man who offers to help her.
+On a bus, she meets a man who offers to help her.
 At his house, he prepares a meal for her and they watch television.
 Alone in her room, she examines her body in a mirror.
 They visit a ruined castle, where the man carries her over a puddle and helps her down some steps.
 At his house, they kiss and begin to have sex, but the woman stops and examines her genitals.

 Wandering in a forest, the woman meets a commercial logger and shelters in a bothy.
 She wakes up to find the logger molesting her.
-She runs into the wilderness but he catches and attempts to rape her; he tears her skin, revealing a black, featureless body.
+She runs into the wilderness but he catches and attempts to rape her.
+He tears her skin, revealing a featureless body.
 As the woman extricates herself from her skin, the man douses her in fuel and burns her alive.
-Elsewhere, the motorcyclist stands on a mountaintop and looks out across a snowy field.
+The motorcyclist looks out across a snowy field.